yingweiy/CarND_VehicleDetectTracking/README.md

 * The use of LinearSVC needs a large C value to reduce overfitting.
 * The use of color bin and histogram together with HOG can improve the overall accuracy.
 * The YCrCb encoding outperform other encodings in my experiements.
+* The heatmap from multiple frames make the results more stable.

 The problems that I can observe from the resulting video:
 * There is still false alarm, such as in the lawn.